 13th Month Pay

-It is an employer’s legal obligation to grant 13th-month pay to its employees.
-All employees regardless of status, is entitled to receive this benefit if he/she has worked for at least one (1) month in the company.
+It is an employer’s legal obligation to grant 13th month pay to its employees.
+All employees, regardless of status, are entitled to receive this benefit if he/she has worked for at least on month in the company.
 It should be released not later than December 24 of each year.

 Regular workers who are not granted the 13th month pay have the right to sue their employers.
 On the other hand, an employer’s failure to provide bonuses to its employees is not subject to any legal action, unless it has been a long-standing practice in the company, or is a part of the signed contract of the employee.
 This is supported by the Labor Code.

-The computation is based on the total basic monthly salary of an employee for the whole year divided by 12 months.
+The computation is based on the total basic monthly salary of an employee for the whole year, divided by 12 months.
 If you were employed by the same company for one whole year, you will be able to receive this benefit in full.
-However, say if you were employed for only eight (8) months within the year, your 13th month pay is pro-rated or divided based on your length of employment within the calendar year.
-Using Php25,000 as a sample for basic monthly salary, the pay is calculated as such:
+But, say you were employed for only eight months within the year, your 13th month pay is pro-rated or divided based on your length of employment within the calendar year.
+Using P25,000 as a sample for basic monthly salary, the pay is calculated as such:

 The basic salary is made up of the amount paid by the employer to its employee for the services done without the deductions of contributions, personal income tax, and other company-imposed deductions (i.e. tardiness or unpaid leaves).